DahNoob/nyp_fyp_yawvr/README.md

 good morning gamers

 Unity version : 2019.1.10f1
+OVRPlugin version : 1.35.0

+MAKE SURE THE VERSIONS DONT CHANGE

-prototyping currently in the scene SandboxTest
+prototyping currently in the scene SandboxTest and SandboxTest with Movement